In this article, you will learn about the following:

 - Log in to your Wealthsimple mobile app

-- Under Options, select the stock that you want to trade options on
+- In the search bar at the top, type in the stock that you want to trade options on

-- Tap rise to select either a put or call option
+- Select either a pull or call option

 - Tap the date to select your desired expiry date

-- Tap the the contract you’d like to purchase from the option chain
+- Tap the contract you’d like to purchase from the option chain

 - Tap Buy